zakmoCA/mygit/README.md

 # MyGit (the GIT at home)

 MyGit is a barebones Git implementation built as a learning exercise.
-MyGit so far has three rudimentary Git functionalities:
+MyGit implements the core concepts of Git's content-addressable storage system with three rudimentary Git functionalities:

 - `mygit_init` - initialising a mygit repo
 - `mygit_add` - adding files
 - `mygit_commit` - commiting files

-## Overview
+## Implementation

-`bin/mygit` is our entry-point executable for parsing and executing mygit commands and args.

-*
-- `.mygit/objects/info` and `.mygit/objects/pack` yet to be utilised.
+MyGit now properly implements several Git concepts:

+- **Content-addressable storage**: Files are stored based on SHA1 hash of their content
+- **Object types**: Supports blob (file), tree (directory), and commit objects
+- **Proper Git headers**: Object storage includes type and size headers
+- **Compressed storage**: All objects are zlib-compressed
+- **Parent commit tracking**: Commits reference their parents for history

 ### bin/mygit_init

 This command initialises a new MyGit repository by creating the `.mygit` directory and its initial structure:

 ```
     .mygit
 ├── HEAD
 ├── objects
 │  ├── info
 │  └── pack
 └── refs
 ├── heads
 └── tags
 ```

 - `HEAD`: Points to the current branch